Voliminal: Inside the Nine: Contents

 The first disc of Voliminal: Inside The Nine is an 84-minute movie constructed of a mixture of live performance, backstage and studio footage.
 The film was shot on handheld digital cameras and features rapid edits between footage which follows no chronological order.
 Throughout the movie, there are also ten "rabbit holes", nine of which feature additional footage for each band member respectively.
+Each rabbit hole is cued by a flickering of static and the screen flashing red/blue like a 3D movie or glitching.

+It is during this time that you enter the number 9 and enter into your dvd player of software, you have about a 5 second window.
+This loads a transitional effect with the relative member's number.